Manuperezro/MSP3-data-Base/README.md

-# My Receipes Note Book
+# My Recipes Note Book

 # A responsive web apllication where the  users can store recipes and also use the draw buttom to see one ramdom recipe from their list.